 Day students may visit boarding students in dormitories in accordance with rules as established by individual Dorm Heads and the Student Life Office.
-During the academic day, day students are welcome to spend their free blocks in the library, student center, and unoccupied classrooms.
-Day students may also spend time in dormitories if they are accompanied by a host from that dormitory and sign in appropriately on the dorm log.
+During the academic day, day students are welcome to spend their free blocks in the library, Steers Center Commons, student center in Steele, the D'Amour Center.
+Day students may also spend time in dormitories if they are accompanied by a host from that dormitory and sign in appropriately.

-To help maintain an orderly and constructive study environment in the evening, day students may not visit the dorms during evening study hall but may study quietly in the School's library.
+To help maintain an orderly and constructive study environment in the evening, day students may not visit the dorms during evening study hall but may study quietly in the Steers Center.
 Day students who need to contact boarders during this time must secure permission from the dorm parent on duty.